 Sachs begins by dating the first wave of globalization to 50,000 to 70,000 years ago, when Homo sapiens migrated from Africa into Asia and Europe.

 We can be our own worst enemy, or at least our cousins’ worst enemy.
-Jeffrey D. Sachs
+Jeffrey D Sachs

 Humans, Sachs relates, developed egalitarian societies as male leaders gained dominance through social finesse, not brutality.
 Early humans proved effective hunters; so effective, he laments, that they hunted some animals to extinction.
 Globalization, Sachs reminds you, has always featured people harming their surroundings.

-The horse is unmatched in its importance for economic development and globalization.Jeffrey D. Sachs
+The horse is unmatched in its importance for economic development and globalization.Jeffrey D Sachs

-Horses, Sachs relates, offered speed, stamina and utility.
+Horses, Sachs marvels, offered speed, stamina and utility.
 He tracks how Goths, Huns and Mongols used horses to conquer territory from 1400 BCE to 600 CE.
 This era, he reports, brought the rise of cities – more than two dozen urban centers with populations of more than 10,000 each emerged.

 Instead of China circling the Cape of Good Hope en route to Europe, it was European powers that circled the Cape of Good Hope en route to Asia.
 Jeffrey D. Sachs

 Sachs estimates that the population of indigenous peoples in the Americas plummeted by 90% – from 60.5 million in 1500 to 6.1 million in 1600.
 Sachs explains that the US economy so depended on enslavement that only a war ended it.
-The author expresses outrage that global capitalists who enslaved millions escaped punishment.
+The author expresses outrage that global capitalists who enslaved millions escaped any punishment.

 Sachs explains that, by the end of the Industrial Age, which lasted from 1800 to 2000, nearly half the world’s population had moved to cities and enjoyed widespread prosperity.
-He posits the steam engine as the basis of this new era.
+He paints the steam engine as the basis of this new era.